-Course groups can have their own discussion boards.
+Course groups can have discussion boards.
 Group discussion boards are available only to users who are members of the group.
 If a group discussion board is available, you can find it in the My Groups section and on the group homepage.

 In the Original Course View, group discussion boards are separate from the regular course discussion board.
-Members of a group can create and manage their own forums.
+Members of a group can create and manage their forums.
 Instructors can choose to grade group discussions, but each member is graded individually.

 Doesn't seem familiar?
 Jump to the "Original" help on group discussions.

-In the Ultra Course View, you won't have a separate area for groups.
-Instead, your instructor may create groups or ask you to self-enroll for group discussions.
+In the Ultra Course View, your instructor may create groups or ask you to join a group for group discussions.
 Your instructor may grade your contributions.

 Discussions in the Ultra Course View don't use forums and threads.